Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: KernelSOS in Practice

-To improve scalability, we implement the restarting procedure outlined in~\cite{rudi_finding_2024}, which iteratively shrinks the region to sample from, as shown in Fig.~\ref{fig:restarting}.
+The runtime of solving the semidefinite program~\eqref{eq:max-ksos} scales cubically with the number of samples~$N$.
+To improve scalability, we implement the restarting procedure mentioned in~\cite{rudi_finding_2024} as a byproduct to improve convergence rates, which iteratively shrinks the region to sample from.
 The algorithm is given an initial center $\bm{z}_0$ and a radius $r_0$.
-At each iteration, the algorithm solves the optimization problem with $N$ samples in the region $B(\bm{z}_i, r_i)$, where $B(\bm{z}_i, r_i)$ is the hypercube of radius $r_i$ centered at $\bm{z}_i$.
-The algorithm then updates the center and the radius: $\bm{z}_{i+1}$ is set to the minimizer found at iteration $i$, and $r_{i+1}$ is set to $\gamma r_i$, where $\gamma\in(0,1)$ is a \emph{decay factor}.
-This process is repeated a fixed number of times; we denote the number of \emph{restarts} by $w$ in the following.
-Note that samples from previous iterations are discarded, and the algorithm starts from scratch at each iteration. \\
+At each iteration, the algorithm solves the optimization problem with $N$ new samples in the region $B(\bm{z}_i, r_i)$, where $B(\bm{z}_i, r_i)$ is the hypercube of radius $r_i$ centered at $\bm{z}_i$.
+The algorithm then sets $\bm{z}_{i+1}$ to the minimizer of iteration $i$, and $r_{i+1}=\gamma r_i$, where $\gamma\in(0,1)$ is a decay factor.
+We denote the number of such \emph{restarts} by $w$.

-\textbf{Choice of kernels.} An appropriate choice of kernel is crucial for the performance of~\kernelSOS, as it should be in correspondence with the expected smoothness of the function to optimize.
-For the \ac{RO} problem, the cost function is expected to be very smooth, and we thus choose the Gaussian kernel, defined by $k(\bm{x}, \bm{x'})=\exp(-\norm{\bm{x}-\bm{x}'}^2/\sigma^2)$ of scale factor~$\sigma$.
-For \ac{TO}, since the function to approximate is not as smooth, we choose the \emph{Laplace kernel}, also known as \emph{exponential kernel}, with $k(\bm{x}, \bm{x'})=\exp(-\norm{\bm{x}-\bm{x}'}/\sigma)$.
-As the associated \ac{RKHS} space of both kernels is infinite-dimensional (unlike polynomial as for standard \ac{SOS}), this choice allows to leverage the expressivity of \kernelSOS.